-The details you provide in the Family Portal and the paper-based forms you complete annually (found here) provide the information we need to treat your child in case of illness or injury, and to contact you if necessary.
+The details you provide in the Family Portal and forms you complete annually provide the information we need to treat your child in case of illness or injury, and to contact you if necessary.
 We are required by law to have health records on file for every child, with information provided by the child's doctor and dentist.
 Children may not attend school without these records.
 If your child transfers from another school, the records must be released to us.
 Specifically, you will be asked to submit: